attila-lendvai/maru/doc/bootstrap.md

 `[language name].[bootstrap stage]`, e.g `maru.1`.

-Optionally, and typically for the first stage, it may also include the name of the parent language, from which this "bootstrap sprout" grows
+Optionally, and typically for the first stage, it may also include the name of the hosting language, from which this "bootstrap sprout" grows
 out:

-`[language name].[bootstrap stage].[parent language]`, e.g. `maru.1.c99`,
+`[language name].[bootstrap stage].[hosting language]`, e.g. `maru.1.c99`,
 which holds the bootstrap implementation written in C.

 During the build the previous stage is `git checkout`'ed locally under `./build/`, and its own build process is invoked in that directory.
-Note that this potentially becomes a recursive process until a stage is reached that can be built using some external dependency.
+Note that this may potentially become a recursive process until a stage is reached that can be built by itself.
 This may happen by reaching an `eval.c` in the bottom stage/branch called `maru.1.c99` that can be built using a C compiler, or by reaching a stage that has its build artifacts checked into the git repo (e.g. an `eval.s` or `eval.ll`).

+Potentially something like a `maru.5.common-lisp` can also be developed to serve as another "entry point" to the bootstrap (there's an experiment for that).
+In that case `maru.6` should yield the same binary output regardless of which parent is being used in the bootstrap chain.

 ### Bootstrap "shortcuts"

 Starting with `maru.5`, the LLVM IR output (`eval2.ll`) is committed into the repo under `build/`.
-This effectively short-circuits the recursive bootstrap process by straight away producing an executable from the checked-in `eval2.ll` using `llc` (see `make eval-llvm`).
+This effectively short-circuits the recursing bootstrap chain by straight away producing an executable from the checked-in `eval2.ll` (an LLVM IR file, see `make eval-llvm`).

 Deleting these files (**note:** `make clean` retains them! see `make veryclean`), or touching the sources will force a normal bootstrap process hosted by